lichengzhanguom/LLMs-CAD-Survey-Taxonomy/README.md

 # Large Language Models for Computer-Aided Design: A Survey

-This repo is constructed for collecting papers on state-of-the-art large language models as well as their applications on computer-aided design according to our survey paper——[_**Large Language Models for Computer-Aided Design: A Survey**_]().
+This repo is constructed for collecting papers on state-of-the-art large language models as well as their applications on computer-aided design according to our survey paper[_**Large Language Models for Computer-Aided Design: A Survey**_]().
 # Overview
 ![Taxonomy](taxonomy.png)